eclipse-cyclonedds/cyclonedds/docs/manual/config/thread-config.rst

          - Performs all protocol processing.
          - Queues (nearly) all protocol messages sent in response for handling by the timed-event thread.
-         - Queues for delivery (in special cases, delivers it directly to the data Readers).
+         - Queues for delivery (in special cases, delivers it directly to the data readers).
     * - ``dq.builtins``
       - Processes all discovery data coming in from the network.
     * - ``lease``